UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

 ## Exercise 1: use your own class

 - Pick a class to design at your skill level:
-    - Easiest: the worked-out particle class, work in `src/learners`
+    - Easiest: the worked-out coordinate class, work in `src/learners`
+    - Medium: the parameters class as shown above, work in `src/learners`
     - Hardest: one in the learners' project, work in `src/bacsim`

 - Write the definition of the classes